gregorywaynepower/Python-Exploration/README.md

 Note on bools, the values must be "True" or "False" no lowercase.
 Strings: an array of characters within single or double quotes.

-What the Heck is Dynamic Typing: It allows us to change variable to different types.
+## What the Heck is Dynamic Typing

+It allows us to change variable to different types.
 A note on the "None" type, to compare this to JavaScript, it would be comparable to "null".
 The reason that I say "null" instead of "undefined", even though the interepreter will also throw you "undefined", "None" and "null" would still be put there by the developer, unlike "undefined" which is something that exists within any Object in JavaScript.

 What is statically typed then?
 So, an example in C++ or C, which are what Python's core is.
 In those languages, a variable must be assigned as a data type when they are instantiated.
 For example, look below: